code-with-amitk/Code-examples/System-Design/Concepts/AWS/Security/AWS_Organizations/README.md

 ## AWS Organizations
 - This service helps to manage multiple AWS accounts from central location.
+- The default maximum number of accounts allowed for an organization is 4, but you can contact AWS Support to increase your quota.
 - Root user is created which is parent of all users.

 <a name=scp></a>